Charles Royer

-Charles T. Royer (born August 22, 1939) is an American news reporter and politician who served as the 48th mayor of Seattle, Washington from 1978 to 1990.
+Charles Theodore Royer (August 22, 1939 – July 26, 2024) was an American news reporter and politician who served as the 48th mayor of Seattle, Washington from 1978 to 1990.
 After serving as mayor of Seattle, Royer became the director of the Harvard Institute of Politics.

-Career as a reporter
+Early life and career

+Royer was born in Medford, Oregon on August 22, 1939.
+He earned a baseball scholarship from Portland State College and was a part-time employee in the advertising department for the Oregon Journal during college.
+Royer dropped out of college to work for Sears but was drafted by the U.S. Army in 1961; he worked at a post newspaper at Fort Hood, Texas, and later in Fort Stewart in Georgia.
+Royer was discharged from the Army in 1963.
+He enrolled at the University of Oregon and majored in journalism and worked part-time at KEZI-TV in Eugene, Oregon, alongside his younger brother Bob, and later KVAL-TV.

-A Medford, Oregon native, Royer worked as a reporter for KVAL-TV and KEZI-TV in Eugene, Oregon while attending the University of Oregon.
-He spent the seven years following his 1966 graduation from the School of Journalism as a reporter and news analyst.
-He reported first at KOIN and then at KING-TV in Seattle, where he shared a beat with his brother, Bob.
-In 1969, he received an award from the American Political Science Association for distinguished public affairs reporting.
-In 1975 he received the Sigma Delta Chi Distinguished Service award and the Edward R. Murrow award for editorializing on television.
+He graduated from the University of Oregon in 1966 and spent six years as a political reporter for KOIN in Portland, Oregon.
+Royer briefly worked on the East Coast and was a visiting associate at the Harvard-MIT Joint Center for Urban Studies from 1969 to 1970.
+He received an award from the American Political Science Association for distinguished public affairs reporting in 1969.
+Royer returned to the Pacific Northwest in 1970, when he joined KING-TV in Seattle as a news analyst and shared a beat with his brother Bob.
+In 1975, Royer received the Sigma Delta Chi Distinguished Service award and the Edward R. Murrow award for editorializing on television.
 He was awarded a fellowship to study government and public policy at the Washington, D.C.
 Journalism Center.
-He was also a visiting associate at the Harvard-MIT Joint Center for Urban Studies from 1969 to 1970.

 Mayor of Seattle

 In 1977, Royer defeated 13 other candidates to become the mayor of Seattle.
 He served three four-year terms in that office, longer than any other mayor in the city's history.
-He oversaw a number of improvements in the city, including a recycling program that is recognized as the best in the nation.
-His administration tackled social issues such as poverty, teenage pregnancy and drugs.
-As President of the National League of Cities in 1983, he became a spokesperson for American cities on housing, healthcare, civil liberties, and the needs of children.
+He oversaw several improvements in the city, including the establishment of a recycling program that has been recognized as the best in the nation.
+His administration tackled social issues such as poverty, teenage pregnancy, and drugs.
+As President of the National League of Cities in 1983, he became a spokesperson for American cities on issues such as housing, healthcare, civil liberties, and the needs of children.

+In 1983, following the death of Senator Henry Jackson, Royer ran as a Democrat in the subsequent special election.
+He placed fourth in the blanket primary.
+The election was eventually won by Republican former governor Daniel J. Evans.

 In 1989, Business Month named Seattle as one of the best-managed cities in the nation.
 Places Rated Almanac called it the nation's "Most Livable City," and the National Urban Coalition named Royer the Distinguished Urban Mayor of the Year.